 In 1994, Isabella Freedman partnered with Surprise Lake Camp to develop the Teva Learning Center as an innovative experiential learning program for Jewish elementary school students that integrates ecology, Jewish spirituality, and environmental activism.
 Every fall, over 900 students from Jewish day schools throughout New England come to Isabella Freedman to attend Teva’s educational programs.

-Building on its experience with the Teva Learning Center, in the spring of 2003, Isabella Freedman developed a new program called Adamah.
+Building on its experience with Teva, Isabella Freedman developed a new program called the Adamah Farm Fellowship in 2003.
 Adamah is a leadership training program for young Jewish adults that teaches the vital connection between Jewish tradition and environmental stewardship.
-Through a three-month residential program, Adamah Fellows live communally and engage in a hands-on curriculum that integrates organic agriculture and sustainable living skills, Jewish learning and living, leadership development, and community building.
-The program strengthens participants’ Jewish identities and their commitment to tikkun olam through immersion in an ecologically sustainable, spiritually vibrant, and intergenerationally-connected Jewish community while exposing countless others to a traditionally-rooted yet entirely new way of Jewish living.
+Through a 3-month residential program, Fellows live communally and engage in a curriculum that integrates organic agriculture and sustainable living skills, Jewish learning and living, leadership development, and community building.

 In the fall of 2006, the Elat Chayyim Jewish Retreat Center of Accord, New York merged with Isabella Freedman.
 For fifteen years, Elat Chayyim transformed contemporary Jewish life with retreat programs that integrated Jewish learning, spirituality, and culture.
 Elat Chayyim’s mission infuses our work here at Isabella Freedman by opening doors to Jewish spiritual practice.
 The Elat Chayyim spirit in our retreats promotes practices that draw on the wisdom of Jewish tradition and reflect the values and consciousness of the world we live in today.